D-S-Hub/git-practice/README.md

 - update on github

-- update on logal git
+- update on local git